NicoUnderground/TelcoBeta/Telecommunications Amendment Bill.md

 The communications sector is a key enabler of economic growth.
 The Government’s goal is to support a communications environment that provides high-quality and af- fordable services for all New Zealanders, and enables the New Zealand economy to grow, innovate, and compete in a dynamic global environment.
+This is a test change.

 The Act provides the underlying economic regulation of communications markets in New Zealand.